 Far better for us (and the unit!) to agree on a middle temperature and then leave the AC to do its thing.
 We’ll be happier not constantly “fixing” each other’s temperature adjustments and the unit won’t have to work as hard, making it more energy-efficient and extending its lifespan.

 Downsides of a fluctuating temperature

 Closely linked to this is the amount of energy the unit uses when it is working hard.
-The harder your unit is working, and it works it’s hardest when the temperature settings are changing, the more energy it expends, adding hundreds to your utility bill every summer.
+Your unit works hardest when the temperature settings are changing.
+The harder your unit is working, the more energy it expends, potentially adding hundreds to your utility bill every summer.

 Benefits of keeping a relatively constant temperature

 Alongside substantially lowering your energy costs and extending the lifespan of your AC unit, there can be additional benefits to your home such as keeping your hardwood floors and wooden furniture in better condition.

 Rapid changes in temperature and humidity, like when the AC gets shut on and off, cause natural woods to expand and contract, slowly wearing them down, loosening joints, and generally making them lose their luster.
 Fluctuating temperatures can also have an effect on your mood and how well you sleep.
 Our bodies function best with consistency and rhythm.